xdiach00/DemoApp/README.md

 Problems:
 1) The "Distance" sort isn't working correct because of incorrect i don't know what :(

+I tried my best to do the project as quickly as possible, because this week will be difficult in terms of studying.
+If necessary, I can finalize the "cosmetic" issue. (add transitions, etc.)

 The installing file is app-debug.apk